-If your single sign-on (SSO) service goes down, you can still access your account.
-The method depends on whether or not you disabled Zendesk passwords when setting up SSO in Zendesk.
+You can still access your account if your single sign-on (SSO) service goes down.
+The method depends on whether or not you turn on Zendesk passwords when setting up SSO in Zendesk.

-If Zendesk passwords are disabled and your SSO service is interrupted, admins or the account owner can still access the account by requesting a one-time access link.
+If Zendesk passwords are turned off and your SSO service is interrupted, admins or the account owner can still access the account by requesting a one-time access link.
 Zendesk sends the link in an email.

 Clicking the link grants you access with no password required.
 The link only works once and times out after 5 minutes.